-Changyou is dependent upon its existing management, its key development personnel and its qualified technical personnel, and its business may be severely disrupted if Changyou lose their services.
+Changyou is dependent upon its existing management, its key development personnel and its qualified technical personnel; Changyou's Chief Financial Officer has resigned and its business may be severely disrupted if Changyou is unable to find a replacement or if Changyou loses the services of other members of its management or key personnel.

-Changyou's future success depends substantially on the continued services of its executive officers and its key development personnel, such as its Chief Executive Officer Tao Wang, its President Dewen Chen, its Chief Financial Officer Alex Ho, its Chief Operating Officer Xiaojian Hong and its Chief Information Officer Wendy Pan.
+Changyou's future success depends substantially on the continued services of its executive officers and its key development personnel, such as its Chief Executive Officer Tao Wang, its President Dewen Chen, its Chief Operating Officer Xiaojian Hong and its Chief Information Officer Wendy Pan.
 If one or more of its executive officers or key development personnel were unable or unwilling to continue in their present positions, Changyou might not be able to replace them easily or at all.
+For example, Changyou's Chief Financial Officer Alex Ho resigned effective March 4, 2014 and, although Changyou has designated an interim replacement, Changyou has not yet identified a permanent replacement for Mr. Ho.
+Changyou's business could be significantly disrupted if it is not successful in identifying and hiring a replacement for Mr. Ho.
 In addition, if any of Changyou's executive officers or key employees joins a competitor or forms a competing company, it may lose know-how, key professionals, staff members and suppliers.
 These executive officers and key employees could develop and operate games that could compete with and take game players away from its existing and future games.
 Although each of its executive officers and key personnel has entered into an employment agreement with Changyou with non-competition provisions, these non-competition provisions may not be enforceable in China.